 The Institute's establishment comes from the notion of positive peace - not only based on the absence of conflict or war, but also sustainable investment in development and institutions, as well as societal attitudes that cultivate peace, which is reflected in its motto of Forging and Fostering Peace.
-The Institute's mandate and functions, as well as the APSC Blueprint 2025 action lines, helped form its strategic objectives, which were then translated to its Three-year Work Plans.
+The Institute's

-Tubakovic, T., 2019.
+143 Tubakovic, T., 2019.
 The failure of regional refugee protection and responsibility sharing: Policy neglect in the EU and ASEAN.
 Asian and Pacific Migration Journal, 28(2), pp.183-209.